 What happens when the perfect design becomes obsolete and needs replaced?
-Ever wonder how to remove a vehicle wrap without damaging the paint?
+Ever wonder how to remove vinyl from a car without damaging the paint?

 When removing the vehicle wrap, make sure the optimal surface temperature of the vehicle graphic is achieved.
-Various materials have different temperature ranges so its best to check with a VMS sales representative or the material manufacturer.
-Don’t remove a vehicle wrap in direct sunlight, in too cold of weather, or other conditions that may adversely affect the removal process.
+Various materials have different temperature ranges, so it’s best to check with a Visual Marking Systems sales representative or the material manufacturer.
+Don’t remove a vehicle wrap in direct sunlight, in too cold of weather or other conditions that may adversely affect the removal process.

-Start by peeling a corner or edge of the material and slowly peel the graphic away.
-Make sure when pulling the vinyl that you maintain less than 90* angle so that the vinyl doesn’t tear or break apart.
+Step 1: Start by peeling a corner or edge of the material and slowly peel the graphic away.
+Make sure when pulling the vinyl that you maintain less than a 90-degree angle so that the vinyl doesn’t tear or break apart.
 If the decal becomes difficult to pull, stop, and heat the vinyl using a heat gun or propane torch and resume.
 Be sure to keep consistent pressure, angle and speed while you remove the graphic.

-After you have successfully removed the graphic its time to get started on your next design.
-Contact VMS with any questions about how to remove a wrap, or how to get started on your next vehicle wrap or decal project.
-Often times, VMS will include the costs of removal into the cost of a new wrap to help save you time and money.
+Step 3: After you have successfully removed the graphic, it’s time to get started on your next design.
+Contact us with any questions about how to remove a wrap or how to get started on your next vehicle wrap or decal project.
+Oftentimes, we’ll include the costs of removal into the cost of a new wrap to help save you time and money.